GSA/digitalgov.gov/content/posts/2015-06-30-celebrating-parks-creating-connections-nps-prepares-for-2016-centennial.md

   - U.S. National Park Service
 ---

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/06/600-x-300-NPS-Liberty-still-from-promo-video.jpg" alt="Park logo over Statue of Liberty from NPS promo video" %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/06/600-x-300-NPS-Liberty-still-from-promo-video.jpg" alt="Park logo over Statue of Liberty from NPS promo video" >}}

 Planning your next national park adventure (from the comfort of your couch) is easier than ever with a new website, [Find Your Park.com](http://findyourpark.com/).